MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 Modules should be organized in separate dedicated repositories inside of the source control system.
 A dedicate repository ensures a good release strategy.
 Based on releases or tags that contain changelog information a module can safely be published.
-The Terraform `source` argument can then be used to reference a specific git endpoint, see [usage of a Terraform module](#usage-of-a-terraform-module), e.g. a certain release version of a module (even specific commits can be referenced).
+The Terraform `source` argument can then be used to reference a specific git endpoint, see [usage of a Terraform module](#usage-of-a-terraform-module), e.g. a certain release version of a module or even specific commits.

 Terraform files are typically grouped into modules.
 A basic module structure looks like this: